The 10 Best Places in Mexico to Retire

 Make the trip to Huatulco if you haven’t done so and explore this southern Mexican city, which has much to offer.

-The city is smaller, with about 56,000 people.
+The city is smaller, with a little more than 50,000 people.
 But it is growing as a magnet for tourists, thanks to the development of luxury amenities.

 If you want to be at the front of this town’s development, it can be an excellent choice.
 It’s a fantastic location for fishing and snorkeling.
 And with the international airport located here, it’s easy to get around the region.